 Although most hospitals in the past treated children, said Roslyne Schulman, senior associate director of policy at the American Hospital Association, "now most of the care for children is in children's hospitals.
 Because of the way H1N1 is presenting itself, children's hospitals are the ones getting impacted the fastest, and they have been hardest hit at this point."

 Schulman said that the AHA has been hearing anecdotally around the country that intensive care units, especially pediatric units, are "stretched to the max.
 Shortages of anti-viral agents, vaccine; shortages of respirators; surgical mask shortages.
 There's a lot of activity now with flu, and capacity is getting filled up," she said.
 Levi added that some communities don't have pediatric ICUs.

 Thompson said that federal and state officials also should take into account physician liability, to allow doctors to treat patients differently than they might under a normal workload.
 "A physician is held to a standard of care, which means doing everything for a patient.
 Doing the right diagnostic tests, and if they're not sure, do additional tests, and if they aren't sure, admit to the hospital."
 But when doctors are inundated with patients, they need some legal protection to allow them to move quicker, he said.

 In the end, Melbourne said, "what we really need now is long-term health care reform.
 We don't have enough primary-care places for people to go and to treat the uninsured."

-This article appears in the Oct.
-31, 2009, edition of National Journal.
+This article appears in the October 31, 2009, edition of National Journal Magazine Contents.